Contours Vibes Crib Mattress: Full Review

 We had to test that out!
-If you saw us doing this test, you would think we're crazy!
-We literally mash our faces into the mattress and make sure we can breath normally.
+If you saw us doing this test, you would think we were crazy!
+We literally mash our faces into the mattress and make sure we can breathe normally.

 This is important because if your baby figures out how to roll onto their tummy (remember, back to sleep!), they might end up with their face up against the mattress cover.

 The good news is that the cover itself appears to be somewhat breathable.
 It's nothing like the Newton, but it's definitely better than a vinyl cover that you see on so many mattresses.

 Why do we care?
 Parents get a little anxious about Sudden Infant Death Syndrome (SIDS) and Sudden Unexpected Infant Death (SUID), and for good reasons.
 If your baby rolls onto his or her stomach during the night, with the Contours Vibes mattress their face will be up against a somewhat breathable surface.

 This could possibly reduce the risk of SIDS or SUID if your baby figures out how to roll onto their tummy during sleep; even the American Academy of Pediatrics suggests that a breathable mattress may be preferable to a non-breathable option.
 They don't so far to recommend a breathable crib mattress, but there is definitely some implicit hint in that language.
 Even if there's no solid evidence that a breathable crib mattress can reduce the risk of SIDS/SUID, we think it's worth the peace of mind.